 When used responsibly, a credit card can help you finance new purchases, shop securely or earn rewards in exchange for spending.
-But with high APRs and a range of fees, they can also be risky.
 Here’s a closer look at modern credit cards and what you need to know about them.

 Other loans, such as credit cards, give you more time to pay off your purchases and only require you to pay a minimum amount each month.
 In exchange for allowing you to carry over your debt from month-to-month, your credit card will charge you interest.

 Unlike charge cards and installment loans, credit cards give you a revolving line of credit, which means that your available credit replenishes as you pay your debt.
 For example, if you applied for a traditional loan of $1,000, you would get that money to use once and pay it off over a set period of time.
 On the other hand, if you had a credit card with a $1,000 limit, you could spend all $1,000, pay it off, and then have $1,000 in available credit once again.
 You could also choose to only pay off $300 of that balance, which would give you $300 in available credit once again.

 The amount of interest you’re charged will depend on the card you choose and your credit history.
 For example, travel cards tend to charge higher amounts of interest.
 So do cards that are designed for consumers with low credit scores.
 Picking the right card can help you avoid interest charges, a must for building your credit score.

 See related: What is a credit card? video

 Common credit card charges

 Most credit cards charge a wide range of fees.
 However, the fees are typically tied to optional services, such as balance transfers, cash advances and revolving balances.
 As a result, you may not have to pay any fees at all if you use a no annual fee credit card, pay off your purchases in full each month and only use your card to make new purchases.

 Here are some common charges you might encounter on your credit card: